 When asked if passing stronger laws that protect employees who report corporate fraud should be a priority for Congress, 82 percent of those surveyed agreed, with 29 percent stating that it should be an immediate priority.
-This poll should provide Congress with all the encouragement it needs to act on pending whistleblower bills addressing private sector corruption, like the Whistleblower Programs Improvement Act, which would strengthen the SEC and CFTC programs.
+This poll should provide Congress with all the encouragement it needs to reintroduce whistleblower bills addressing private sector corruption like the Whistleblower Programs Improvement Act in the 117th Congress.

 Understanding the Value of the Dodd-Frank Whistleblower Programs

-The Dodd-Frank Wall Street Reform and Consumer Protection Act (often simply known as Dodd-Frank) enhanced the Securities Exchange Act, codified in law as 15 U.S.C. § 78(u)(6), in the wake of the 2008 financial crisis and created the SEC Whistleblower Program and CFTC Whistleblower Program.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (often simply known as Dodd-Frank) enhanced the Securities Exchange Act in the wake of the 2008 financial crisis and created the SEC Whistleblower Program and CFTC Whistleblower Program.
 They offers rewards to qualified persons who provide information which leads to the recovery of monetary sanctions.
 The law is structured to ensure that whistleblowers’ information benefits the SEC and CFTC to the greatest extent possible.

 Section 922 of the law provides that whistleblowers can file anonymous and confidential claims.
 Crucially, eligibility does not depend on U.S. citizenship.
 Whistleblowers who provide original information that leads to a successful enforcement action entitled to a mandatory reward of between 10% to 30% of the collected proceeds.
 This incentivizes whistleblowers to provide high-quality information on significant crimes.
 Specific whistleblower provisions under this law are explained by leading whistleblower attorneys here.